applicaster/developer.applicaster.com/book/getting-started/plugin-types.md

 ### Article
 Article types plugins are used to display item metadata in the form of an article screen.

-While classically the Applicaster SDK would launch a video player per item - sometimes an article is a more appropriate type of screen for the user to encounter.
+While classically the Zapp SDK would launch a video player per item - sometimes an article is a more appropriate type of screen for the user to encounter.

 ### Authorization provider
 Authorization provider plugins can be implementations of various simple authorization systems.